What is the Resilience Project?

 Work-based training seminars and workshops

-So for example, following an acute injury like a sprained ankle, you may be prescribed a series of strengthening exercises, which you would do as homework in addition to the immediate treatment of that injury.
-Following this treatment phase, you may then be provided with an ongoing training plan to help in overall strengthening and conditioning, which is trying to prevent such injuries occurring in the future.
-This training plan could be continued either entirely on your own or with the guidance of a coach or trainer.
-The Resilience Project therefore aims to work in the same way by providing the tools and techniques needed to :
+So for example, following an acute injury like a sprained ankle, you may be prescribed a series of strengthening exercises, which you would complete as homework in addition to the immediate treatment of that injury.
+Following this initial treatment phase, you may then be provided with an ongoing training plan to help in overall strengthening and conditioning, which is trying to prevent such injuries occurring in the future.

-We can provide you with the tools needed to achieve your resilience goals, and if you prefer, the coaching to help you with your motivation, scheduling and getting through any 'sticking points' or troubleshooting.
+We can provide you with the tools, techniques and strategies needed to achieve your resilience goals, and if you prefer, also provide you with the direct coaching to help you with your motivation, scheduling and getting through any 'sticking points' or troubleshooting.

 The techniques we offer will mirror those offered in our CBH therapy and can therefore include: